Takaya-Yamazato/IEICE-CS-edit/src/pages/index.md

   JB), IEICE Communications Express (ComEX), and IEICE Bplus (Communication Society Magazine).
 heading: Journal information
-html: >
-  ### About us

-  We govern four of the society journals; IEICE Transaction on Communications (EB), IEICE Transactions on Communications (Japanese Edition, JB), IEICE Communications Express (ComEX), and IEICE Bplus (Communication Society Magazine).
 date: 2021-03-28
 description: Publishing online monthly (EB, JB and ComEX) and quartarly (Bplus), our journals are intereseted in the best research from across the field of